 Common mistakes in PowerPoint 24: No product demo

 Are you serious about creating a pitch deck without a demo?
 You will regret it.
 Without a good demo, it can be challenging for investors to grasp our product and idea.
 A demo could be a screenshot, a mockup, or a video.
 Notwithstanding our delivery method, it will help potential investors to get acquainted with our product.

 Before we arrived at this point, there is always a feeling that says, “Hey, we’re better than X or Y!”
-It’s so easy to make ourselves feel better by putting the others down.
-Alternately, we decide to step back and learn from those common mistakes in PowerPoint presentations.
+It’s so easy to make ourselves feel better by putting others down.
+Alternatively, we decide to step back and learn from those common mistakes in PowerPoint presentations.
 By then, we know that we have learned lessons.
 Just so you know, the slides we put as an example of blunders above are the first release of our 2017 presentation template, one of our best-selling items.
 In consequence, in 2020, we’ll repair them with some content maturation.

 That is the sum-up of these common mistakes in PowerPoint presentations revelation.
 We have been in a position to think of an amazing-looking design that can impress people.
 So silly.
 Still, we are not truthfully correct to say so.
 We are far from that.
-Though we radically wiped those aesthetic ideals, it doesn’t mean that if whoever does all forms of artwork is wrong.
-We believe that everyone has their methods, and now we are just on the way to crave more substances for our clients without ego-surfing to impress them.
+Though we radically wiped out those aesthetic ideals, it doesn’t mean that whoever does all forms of artwork is wrong.
+We believe that everyone has their methods, and now we are just on the way to craving more substances for our clients without ego-surfing to impress them.
 Alongside these scenarios, we won’t stop learning and give the best shot for valuable purposes.